Are you struggling with:

 That feeling you are a stranger in your own body?

-This could be unresolved trauma creeping into your every day experiences
+This could be a sign of unresolved trauma creeping into your every day experiences

 This stress impacts our entire mind and body, leading to physical health issues, trouble sleeping, emotional imbalances, difficulty concentrating, and more.